Alaska

 Let’s compare our GLS from earlier with this one with optimized parameters:

-Note that in this example, logLik for GLS.opt is not functionally different than logLik for GLS.0.
-This indicates that using the values of range = 0.1 and nugget = 0.2 gives a similar likelihood than the optimal model when range is constrained to be the value calculated from covar_exp(), GLS.opt.
+In this example, logLik for GLS.opt is not functionally different than logLik for GLS.0.
+This indicates that using the values of range = 0.1 and nugget = 0.2 gives a similar likelihood than the optimal model when range value is calculated from covar_exp(), GLS.opt.
+The key difference between these models is that the MSE is higher for GLS.opt, indicative of the increased uncertainty.

 Simultaneous parameter estimation